JB-3 Tiamat: Development

-In 1944 the NACA, recognizing the need to expand its capabilities to study aerodynamic research at higher speeds, the agency determined that a location was necessary to study missiles, and that radar and telemetry would be required.
+In 1944 NACA, recognizing the need to expand its capabilities to study aerodynamic research at higher speeds, the agency determined that a location was necessary to study missiles, and that radar and telemetry would be required.
 The location selected was Wallops Island, VA, not too distant from Langley, VA.
-The NACA had already adopted the SCR-584 radar with the M-9 computer for tracking research aircraft.
+NACA had already adopted the SCR-584 radar with the M-9 computer for tracking research aircraft.
 NACA's Langley Laboratory had already been involved in Army Air Force and Navy missile development starting with the General Motors Flying Bomb.
 During most of the war research had involved a variety of NACA services.
-The MX-570 which was largely being designed and developed by the NACA for Hughes Electronics required a variety of services including Stability Analysis and the Free Flight Wind Tunnel.
+The MX-570 which was largely being designed and developed by NACA for Hughes Electronics required a variety of services including Stability Analysis and the Free Flight Wind Tunnel.
 Yet a still more capable means of research was needed, a facility to study the full capabilities of a guided missile.
 The NACA program of Tiamat tests from Wallops Island began with the transfer of responsibility to Charles Seacord of the Auxiliary Flight Research Station and to Robert Gardiner of the Instrument Research Division.

-The NACA had determined that the original three wing design had limited stability at high angles of attack so the design was changed to have four wings (Tiamat B).
+NACA determined that the original three wing design had limited stability at high angles of attack so the design was changed to have four wings (Tiamat B).
 Later the design was altered to have the wings swept back at a 41 degree angle (Tiamat C).
 Test of the Tiamat B (four winged) were generally unsuccessful with only one completing the programmed turn on August 7, 1946.

 On 31 March 1946, the Air Proving Ground Command, Eglin Field, Florida, completed the tactical suitability test of the JB-3 Tiamat, Project MX-570.

 Cancellation

 Testing and development of the JB-3 continued briefly after World War II, but the JB-3 was found unsatisfactory and in September 1946 the AAF program was officially terminated.
 "During Christmas week, known at Wright Field as the black Christmas of 1946, the president ordered a drastic cutback in fiscal year 1947 research and development spending, effective immediately.
 After hasty study, the Air Staff deleted more than 55 percent of the guided missile budget, reducing it from $29 million to $13 million."
 By 1946, much more promising air-to-air missile projects had been started, notably the AAM-A-1 Firebird and AAM-A-2/F-98/GAR-1 Falcon.
-The Huges AAM-A-2, MX-798, began in 1946 and under test by 1947 was built upon experience gained from the Tiatmat.
+The Huges AAM-A-2, MX-798, began in 1946 and under test by 1947 was built upon experience gained from the Tiamat.